 - Dried fruit

-- Sprinkles (for a fun and colourful twist!)
+- Sprinkles (for a fun and colorful twist!)

-- Make them vegan: Use flax eggs and swap the honey for maple syrup.
+- Make vegan donuts: Use flax eggs and swap the honey for maple syrup.

 - Switch up the flour: The oat flour can be substituted for all purpose flour.